Confidently Practice Online with Free CPP-22-02 Exam Cram

 Question 4

-What will be output of the program when you attempt to compile and run the following
+What will happen when you attempt to compile and run the code below, assuming that you

 #include <iostream>